Walter Soboleff: Early life

 Soboleff was born in Killisnoo, Alaska, on November 14, 1908, to a Tlingit mother and a Russian father.
 Soboleff was born into the Tlingit name Ka'jaḵ'tii, meaning One Slain in Battle.
 His mother, Anna Hunter, who had been orphaned in nearby Sitka, had canoed to Killisnoo with her brother to stay with their aunt.
 His father, Alexander "Sasha" Soboleff, resided in Killisnoo with his parents and three brothers.
 Walter Soboleff's paternal grandfather, was a Russian Orthodox minister named Ivan Soboleff, who moved to Killisnoo from San Francisco during the 1890s.
 His father, Alexander, died when Walter was twelve years old and his mother remarried.

 He was raised in Tenakee.
 He first attended a U.S. Government School in Tenakee before enrolling at the Sheldon Jackson School boarding school in Sitka when he was five years old.
 He began working as a Tlingit language interpreter for doctors at ten years old during the height of the 1918 flu pandemic in Southeast Alaska.

 Soboleff was hired for his first job at the Hood Bay fish cannery when he was a freshman at Sheldon Jackson High School in 1925.
 He earned 25 cents an hour at the cannery.

 In 1925, Soboleff sailed from Sitka to Seattle aboard the Admiral Lines steamship.
-He then hitchhiked from Seattle to enroll at college at Oregon Agricultural College, (Oregon State University).
+He then hitchhiked from Seattle to enroll at college at Oregon Agricultural College (Oregon State University).
 However, he was only able to stay at Oregon Agricultural College for one semester due to the financial pressures of the Great Depression.
 He hitchhiked back to Seattle, where he stayed at a YMCA in the city until he could return to his studies.

 Soboleff won a scholarship to the University of Dubuque in 1933.
 He completed a bachelor's degree at the University of Dubuque in 1937 in education.
 Soboleff went on to earn a master's degree in divinity, also from the University of Dubuque, in 1940.

 Soboleff returned to Sitka, Alaska, during the summer of 1940, where he initially worked in cold storage or seine fishing.
 He was ordained a Presbyterian minister and married his wife, Genevieve Ross, a Haida woman and nurse who was involved in the revival of the Haida language in Alaska.
 Walter and Genevieve had four children: Janet, Sasha, Walter Jr. and Ross.

 Ministry and activism

 Soboleff moved to Juneau, Alaska, where he served as a minister at Memorial Presbyterian Church in 1940, a then-predominantly Tlingit church which grew to include members from other ethnic groups.
-He also began broadcasting radio news in the Tlingit language.
+The Church was unjustly closed in 1962, and in 2022, the PCUSA formally apologized for "for the act of spiritual abuse."
+He also began broadcasting radio news in the Tlingit language for local station KSEW.

 Soboleff traveled to remote Alaskan settlements, fishing villages, and even lighthouses as needed by the Presbyterian ministry.
 He also became a Tlingit and Native Alaskan advocate for cultural education, human rights and rights of indigenous people in Alaska.